UnityTechnologies/ProceduralPatterns2D/README.md

 4. [Directional Dungeon](https://github.com/UnityTechnologies/ProceduralPatterns2D/tree/master/Assets/Generation%20Examples/Directional%20Tunnel)

 There is also an example of using multiple types of generation for one tilemap.
-This can be seen in the Multi-Generation Example subfolder
+This can be seen in the Multi-Generation Example subfolder.

 ### Layout of each scene

 Within each scene there will be an object named LevelGenerator.
-This object holds the LevelGenerator.cs Script, the exception to this rule is the multi-generation example scene.
+This object holds the [LevelGenerator.cs](https://github.com/UnityTechnologies/ProceduralPatterns2D/blob/master/Assets/Global%20Scripts/LevelGenerator.cs) Script, the exception to this rule is the multi-generation example scene.
-The object named LevelGenerator in this scene holds a customised version of the LevelGenerator.cs script which allows for multiple types of Map Settings
+The object named LevelGenerator in this scene holds a customised version of the [LevelGenerator.cs](https://github.com/UnityTechnologies/ProceduralPatterns2D/blob/master/Assets/Multi-Generation%20Example/Scripts/LevelGeneratorStack.cs) script which allows for multiple types of Map Settings

 ![LevelGenerator](https://i.imgur.com/tGOCyZu.png)